-How do we perceive the link between the Universe in which we all live and Consciousness that we all share?
+This blog has grown into a multidisciplinary study of the relationship between the Universe and Consciousness.
+How do we perceive the link between the Universe in which we live and the Consciousness that we share?
 What exactly binds the two together?

-- The Universe reveals itself by expressing itself and knows itself through every bit of experience.
+The Universe reveals itself by expressing itself and knows itself through every bit of experience.
+And after writing a recent post on agency, I have yet to decide whether to qualify every bit of experience as a form of consciousness.

-I am contemplative in nature, painfully receptive towards atmospheres, places and people.
-For that I have cultivated the art of letting go.
-I follow my inspirations for better or for worse.
-Is that a chimerical goal?
 To the best of my ability, I will continue to strike the right balance between science, philosophy, and poetry.